Adult Acne: Causes & Treatments

 Acne can be mitigated, treated and prevented in a few ways.
 Some involve direct application of products to the skin; however, the best long-term solution is to adopt a healthy lifestyle.
 Individuals with less stress, a healthy diet rich in vitamins and antioxidants and who regularly exercise have consistently been shown to have less acne.

 Last, but not least, fortifying skin with nutrient and antioxidant serums can help repair the skin barrier and prevent irritation.
-We recommend our lightweight, hydrating Green Tea Antioxydant Serum and our rejuvenating Vita-Soothe
+We recommend our lightweight, hydrating Green Tea Antioxidant Serum and our rejuvenating Vita-Soothe to keep skin nourished, soft, smooth and healthy .

 We highly recommend the Acne Control System regimens for fast and long term results.